Muramas/Stellaris-Mutator/README.md

 - Change gene tailoring cost.
 Remove base cost and increase cost per pop.
 - Stratified Society faction is happy, even if you have robots (Ghost73)
 - Demoting pops faster (Rulers 3600 / specialist 1800 -> 360 days)
+- You need more tech in the current tier before moving up Tier 2 = 10, Tier 3 = 10, Tier 4 = 7, Tier 5 = 6
+- When you have an SR in your territory, the tech shows up more often.
+Also having an leader with the trait expertise materials also helps more

 # Tests To-Do
 - Federation status without fed fleet